 In a premises liability case, you must prove three elements: the person who is being sued is the owner of the property, whoever was injured had reason to be on the property and there must have been negligence on behalf of the person being sued.

 In order to succeed in a premises liability case, you must prove your child endured an injury because an employee of the school failed to provide adequate care to their students.
 You must prove that the school knew or should have known about a dangerous situation and failed to solve the issue.
 For example, if there was faulty playground equipment and the school employees knew of this but failed to get the playground fixed and someone was hurt, that would be an example of negligence.
 The goal is to prevent any foreseeable injuries to students.
 This means that school employees must take safety precautions to ensure their students are safe while on campus and avoid anything that could cause harm.
 There are however a few exceptions of injuries on school property where the school or school district generally cannot be held liable.

 First, if your child was injured after school hours or outside of school-sponsored gatherings where there was no school supervision required, you likely will not be able to build a premises liability case.
 Also, if your child is injured while on a sports team, you are unable to sue the school for negligence.
 Whenever you sign your child up for an organized sport at school, you sign a waiver that will not allow you to hold the school liable for injuries.
 There is also an assumed level of risk when playing a sport at school.

 Slip and fall injuries at school can result in minor bumps or even broken bones.
-If you believe your child was injured because the school was negligent in preventing foreseeable harm, consider speaking with an attorney to discuss your case.
+If you believe your child was injured because the school was negligent in preventing foreseeable harm, consider speaking with a Philadelphia slip and fall attorney to discuss your case.
 If you are able to prove the three elements of premises liability and follow the rules of suing a government agency, you can build a successful case.